kyunwang/performance-matters/audit.md

 ![after network][a-network]

-The Google LightHouse audit score went from 47 to a nice 89.
+The Google LightHouse audit score went from 47 to a nice 95.

-Around **5 seconds** has been shaved off from the *first meaningful paint* from 6 360ms to 720ms! and almost 4 seconds first interactive and consistency interactive.
+Around **5 seconds** has been shaved off from the *first meaningful paint* from 6 360ms to 700ms! and 5 seconds first interactive and consistency interactive.

 20 seconds and almost 1mb have been saved too.